-The reassessment will consist of 2 assignments, details of which are provided in a later section.
+The reassessment will consist of 2 assignments, detailed in a further section.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: CANVAS will be used to provide individual feedback to the students on all the components that contribute to the final mark.
 For the first assessment component a class feedback document is also generally included on CANVAS.